Parametric insurance: Comparison to traditional indemnity insurance

-Traditional indemnity insurance is structured so that after an event that leads to a loss, such as a fire, flood, storm, or car accident, the insurer reimburses the insuree for the total value of the loss, assuming no limits and deductibles are included in the insurance policy.
+Traditional indemnity insurance is structured so that after an event that leads to a loss, such as a fire, flood, storm, or car accident, the insurer reimburses the insured for the total value of the loss, subject to any limits and deductibles are included in the insurance policy.
 To quantify loss, a representative from the insurance company assesses the damage.
 In a parametric insurance policy, insurance companies need to verify that the loss event exceeded the trigger event(s) specified in the policy.
 For weather-based parameters, this involves researching measurements from trusted third-party weather services or collecting sensor and satellite data to verify the magnitude of the weather event.
-Once the magnitude of the trigger is verified and "proof-of-loss" is obtained, the insurer disseminates the payout specified in the policy for the corresponding trigger event(s) to the insuree.
+Once the magnitude of the trigger is verified and "proof-of-loss" is obtained, the insurer disseminates the payout specified in the policy for the corresponding trigger event(s) to the insured.

 The main benefit of parametric insurance policies is that they offer faster payouts than traditional insurance based on the nature of the trigger event.
 Because it is quick to verify if the trigger event passed the threshold specified in the policy, parametric policies can payout quickly.
 These quick payouts are especially beneficial for the liquidity to successfully recover after a disaster strikes.
 In addition, parametric insurance is suited for hard-to-model, low-frequency but high-intensity losses as in catastrophic perils, weather-related risks in agriculture or other economic activities, and risks sought to be covered without sufficient history of losses captured as insurance-readable data.
 Finally, parametric insurance may reduce transaction costs involved in writing and administering insurance policies because there is less need for actual loss assessment for payment of claims or underwriting rating requirements to determine the premium based on liabilities and extent of risk sharing.

-The main drawback of parametric insurance policies are that they often do not cover the full basis risk of the insured.
-Policies are based on parameters and therefore do not always cover the full damage that occurs.
+The main drawback of parametric insurance policies is that they often do not cover the full basis risk of the insured.
+Policies are based on parameters and, therefore, do not always cover the full damage that occurs.